ericbannon/qubetics-ubuntu22.04-validator-docker/validator-metrics/README.md

 ## ✅ Features

-Runs for 3 Minutes on the current log stream for quick execution:
+Runs for 10 Minutes on the current log stream for quick execution to calculate block executed/minute

 ```
 📡 Watching block production for 3 minutes...